What Is a Silt Fence? When is It Required?

 The effectiveness of a silt fence also depends on the type of silt fence you install.
 Silt fences come in various forms, each tailored to specific applications and site conditions.
 Common types of silt fences include:

-1. Conventional Silt Fence: These fences consist of geotextile fabric stretched between wooden or metal stakes, offering short-term erosion control.
+1. Conventional Silt Fence: Built using standard geotextile fabric stretched between wooden or lightweight metal stakes.
+This type is best suited for short-term erosion control on flat terrain with low-velocity stormwater runoff.

 Material selection is just one aspect of proper silt fence installation.
 To ensure maximum effectiveness, you’ll need to decide where to install silt fencing and how much to install.